Common Types of Product Liability Claims

 Negotiations with defense lawyers continue, however, even after the case goes to court.
 It’s not unusual for a settlement to materialize even after a lawsuit has been filed.

-Talk to a Cherokee County Product Liability Lawyer Now
+Talk to a Product Liability Lawyer in Canton, GA Now

 If you’ve been harmed by a dangerous or defective product in North Georgia, you need to know you are not alone in this fight.
 Contact Geiger Legal Group, LLC today for a free consultation, and learn how our experienced product liability lawyer will fight for you.